-4.4.4 Example of Check Connection Configuration
+4.3.4 Example of Check Connection Configuration

-The figure below displays the following scenario: the connection to the mobile network in IPv4 IP Mode is controlled on the address 8.8.8 with a time interval of 60 seconds for the first SIM card and on the address www.google.com with the time interval 80 seconds for the second SIM card.
-The Ping Timeout is set to the default 10 seconds.
+The figure below displays the following scenario: the connection to the mobile network in IPv4 IP Mode is controlled on the address 8.8.8.8 with a time interval of 60 seconds for the first SIM card and on the address www.google.com with the time interval 80 seconds for the second SIM card.
 In the case of an active data stream on the router, the control pings are not sent, but the data stream is monitored.

-Figure 23: Example of Check Connection Configuration
+Figure 22: Example of Check Connection Configuration

-4.4.5 Data Limit Configuration
+4.3.5 Data Limit Configuration